 Once deposited, content should not normally be modified.
-If removal is necessary, that process will follow the Withdrawal Policy (see below).
-If the description of the content (its metadata) is incorrect, the depositor must send an explanation of the error and its correction to the eCommons Administrator.
+If the description of the content (its metadata) is incorrect, the depositor may send a request and explanation of the error and its correction to the eCommons staff.
 Reasonable corrections to metadata will be made by eCommons staff.

-Adding a new version or replacement of content is allowable according to the following policies.
+Requests to create a new version, replace, or remove content are addressed according to the following policies.

-There are some cases in which a replacement cannot be made, such as requests to replace an official record such as a thesis or dissertation that has been formally approved.
+There are some cases in which a replacement cannot be made, such as when a request pertains to an official record such as a thesis or dissertation that has been formally approved.

-A request for removal should be directed to the eCommons Administrator and include the reasons for withdrawal. eCommons staff may contact the requestor for additional information.
+A request for removal should be directed to eCommons staff and include the reasons for withdrawal. eCommons staff may contact the requestor for additional information.